heraldapp/datadriventeam.org/content/docs/210-capture.md

 # Capture Feedback Diligently

 Capturing structured customer feedback is a marathon, not a race.
-If feedback is truly fueling a startup's product development process, there should be an overwhelming about of input coming in from users every day.
+If feedback is truly fueling a startup's product development process, there should be an overwhelming about of feedback coming in from users every day.
 This is understandably daunting.
 But turning that feedback into actionable insights requires diligence.
-Every conversation, every message, every text should be fed into a repository of data about what customers are asking about. **That's why Notion has over 200,000 tagged interactions with their customers.**
+Every conversation, every message, and every text should be fed into a repository. **That's why Notion has over 200,000 tagged interactions with their customers.**

 > Feedback is the only way to objectively prioritize.
 We know what we need to build for the next 5 years, but sequencing can only happen by understanding feedback. <br />
 >